Version Control with Git

 Assuming you have an empty .gitignore file, and given a directory structure that looks like:

-What’s the shortest .gitignore rule you could write to ignore all .csv files in result/data/position/gps?
+What’s the shortest .gitignore rule you could write to ignore all .dat files in pictures/data/location/gps?
 Do not ignore the info.txt.

 Ignoring all data Files in the repository